rootmos/h/README.md

 ## Raison d'être
 So given that disclaimer, why did I write this?
-Showcasing Linux's security features is only a secondary goal; my primary goal is to add `strace` to your list of favorite tools.
+Showcasing Linux's security features is only a secondary goal; my primary goal is for the reader to add `strace` to your list of favorite tools.

 ### Alice's [game](https://love2d.org/)
 Assume Alice is a game designer with malicious intent and you are her intended